 THE NEAR-PERFECT ANSWER TO DROP OUTS.
-Made by Ampex to match its own electronics, this option automatically senses drop outs before they enter the defective line.
-It keeps your picture free of drop outs-requires no operator attention, no modification, simply plugs into position in the VTR electronics bay.
+Made by Ampex to match its own electronics, this option automatically senses drop outs before they enter the signal-and substitutes information from the previous line at full band-width for the detective line.
+It keeps your picture tree of drop outs-requires no operator attention, no modification, simply plugs into position in the VTR electronics bay.